amelia-online/Codebook-2/README.md

 ## Convention

-It's important to know the convention of TSL for organizational purposes.
+It's important to know the convention of CSL for organizational purposes.
 Some things to note are:
 * Functions: user-defined function names end with a '!'.
 There is nothing in place to enforce this, but I think it's good practice.
 * Variables: user-defined variable names are all uppercase.
 Keywords have nothing special about them; they're all lowercase, and that's why it's important to use these conventions in order